madsmaiden/excercise/docs.md

 # excercise
 This documentation describes how to use the Pavel robotic toothbrush.

-Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and insects!
+Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and insects.